 - Optionally, in the Service account field, select a service account to be used as the identity of the Eventarc trigger.
 See Trigger identity for more information.

-- Select or deselect the Retry on failure checkbox to control whether failed function calls are automatically retried.
+- Select or clear the Retry on failure checkbox to control whether failed function calls are automatically retried.
 See Retrying event-driven functions for more information.

 - Click Save trigger.